Shark control equipment

-Equipment is installed far enough offshore to prevent human and shark interaction.
+Equipment is installed far enough offshore to prevent humans coming into contact.

-The Shark Control Program’s (SCP) large mesh nets are designed to catch sharks over 2 m in length.
+The Shark Control Program's (SCP) large mesh nets are designed to target sharks over 2 metres long.
 The SCP aims to reduce the number of potentially dangerous sharks in particular areas rather than create an impenetrable barrier against shark attack.

 The nets are set adjacent to the shoreline according to the prevailing tides and currents.
 The topographical features of the area and sea conditions determine the nets distance from the shore.